-This document only deals with the dividend paid in respect of the 2020 financial year.
+This document only deals with the interim dividend paid in respect of the 2021 financial year.

-3) Why does EDF offer the option of payment of the dividend in shares?
+3) Why does EDF offer the option of payment of the interim dividend in shares?

-At the Shareholders' Meeting, and in accordance with Article 25 of EDF's articles of associations, the shareholders gave powers to the Board of Directors to implement the payment of the dividend with the option to choose between a payment in cash or in new shares.
+At the Shareholders' Meeting of 6 May 2021, and in accordance with Article 25 of EDF's articles of association, the shareholders gave powers to the Board of Directors to implement the payment of the interim dividend with the option to choose between a payment in cash or in new shares.

-The payment in shares of the dividend has a significant interest for EDF in terms of cash and equity if this option is retained by shareholders.

-Shareholders who choose to reinvest the dividend in the company contribute to supporting EDF's future investments and corporate projects.
+The payment in shares of the interim dividend has a significant interest for EDF in terms of cash and equity if this option is retained by shareholders.
+Shareholders who choose to reinvest the interim dividend in the company contribute to supporting EDF's future investments and corporate projects.